 A: No, the purchase of ankle monitors is not an eligible Cat B expense as it is not directly required to save lives or protect public health and safety.
-These costs may be eligible under the State and Local Edward Byrne Memorial Justice Assistance Grant (JAG) Program - Coronavirus Emergency Supplemental Funding (CESF) Program.
+These costs may be eligible under the wastewater management operations, including those at wastewater treatment facilities.
+As such, the purchase of machines to test wastewater would not qualify as an eligible emergency protective measure under the PA program as the machines are not directly required to save lives or protect public health and property.
+Please see the CDC Water and COVID-19 FAQ for additional information.